CryoSnake22/ResumeBuilder/README.md

 - [ ] Start working on an interface to interact with this.
 And a way to manage current resumes and track jobs you generated resumes for.
 - [ ] We're also gonna need different names for different resumes.
 - [ ] Add YAML validation step between generation and rendering.
+- [ ] Try to make it so that you dont get experience descriptions cutting in the middle of the page

+- [ ] Add resume logging and tracking so it keeps track of what got sent whereo

+🗂️ “You sent this version of your resume to Medi Spa Ottawa on April 1st.
+Here’s what it emphasized: …”

+- [ ] Add Awards SECTION
+- [ ] Add resume type metadata